 2. Check in – people only check into places they are happy to be associated with.

-3. Leave a positive review such as on TripAdvisor, Facebook, Google +, or Yelp.
+3. Leave a positive review such as on TripAdvisor, Facebook or Google.

 Think about how and where you can ask your customers to share, check-in or leave a review.